wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-it-prepare/includes/commonconfigurations.md

-In this unit, we’ll explain relevant network considerations, language configurations, policies and preferences, and application architectures.
+In this unit, we'll explain relevant network considerations, language configurations, policies and preferences, and application architectures.

 ## Network optimizations for software updates